-We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure.
+We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure and has not been the subject of an annual review as stated.
 The Council received a Whistleblowing allegation from Ofsted in June 2023.
 The Council did not initially follow its own process.
 The Human Resources team was not informed of the complaint against a Director, and it was originally investigated by an officer reporting to the Director being complained about.
 There was a subsequent review and a report to Ofsted which was partially upheld.

-Improvement recommendation 2 - The Council needs to update its Whistleblowing Policy and ensure it is understood and that officers follow the correct processes.
+Improvement recommendation 2 - The Council needs to update its Whistleblowing Policy and ensure its subject to annual reviews.
+It also needs to ensure it is understood and that officers follow the correct processes.